Information for regulated grocery retailers

 Grocery Supply Code

-The Supply Code’s purpose is to promote competition and efficiency in the grocery market by:
+The Grocery Supply Code’s purpose is to promote competition and efficiency in the grocery industry by:

-• promoting transparency and certainty about the agreements
+- promoting transparency and certainty about the terms of agreements

 The Commission’s responsibilities for the Grocery Supply Code include: